Alex-Navumenko/rsschool-cv/cv.md

 ## English

 > The courses have just begun.
 Passed so far, only a week of training.
 And so technical knowledge.
+Fanks